Liposcelis bostrychophila: Reproduction and development

 In most populations of Liposcelis bostrychophila, only females are present and reproduction is by parthenogenesis.
 During her lifetime, the female produces about 200 eggs.
 These hatch into nymphs which resemble the adult form and pass through four moults before maturing at about 40 days.
 In 2002, a sexually reproducing strain of L. bostrychophila with both sexes was found in Hawaii, and in 2009, another was found in Arizona.
 In both of these, reproduction was by sexual means and parthenogenesis did not occur.
 An endosymbiotic bacterium, Rickettsia sp., is present in all the asexually-reproducing individuals tested, but is absent from the sexually-reproducing strains; this suggests the possibility that the Rickettsia actually causes parthenogenesis, although this remains to be demonstrated.
 Rickettsia has been implicated in this way in the case of two parthenogenetically-reproducing eulophid wasps.

-Liposcelis bostrychophila can pause its development by entering diapause, and can survive for up to two months without food.
+L. bostrychophila can pause its development by entering diapause, and can survive for up to two months without food.

 Pest status

 Historically, Liposcelis bostrychophila has been considered a minor pest of stored commodities, perhaps because the small size of the insect made them seem insignificant in comparison with more noticeable pests such as the rice weevil (Sitophilus oryzae), the maize weevil (Sitophilus zeamais), and the lesser grain borer (Rhyzopertha dominica).
 More recently they have emerged as one of the most important stored good pests because of their prolificacy and resistance to chemical control.
 Traditional pesticides are problematic for use in foodstuffs because of their expense, the toxic residues they may leave, the safety of workers, and the development of resistance by the pests.

-Liposcelis bostrychophila was found for the first time as a museum pest in 2010 when specimens in a Kuala Lumpur museum were found to be infested by soft-bodied insects which were later identified as L. bostrychophila.
-The specimens were medically-important dried insects and naphthalene balls had been used to keep away insect pests.
-The naphthalene was found to have largely evaporated, allowing entry to the stored goods pest, and subsequent control was difficult.
 It was identified in 2019 as the predator responsible for damaging stored eggs in a mosquito-rearing facility.

+Genome

+Liposcelis bostrychophila is almost entirely of a biotype which is parthenogenetic and carries Rickettsia felis.
+The rare exceptions are both sexual and free of R. felis.
+It was assumed that this is not a coincidence.
+Gillespie et al. find that the R. felis plasmids pLbAR_38 and pLbAR_36 are similar to the toxins of toxin-antitoxin modules used by parasitic strains of Wolbachia to maintain reproductive parasitism.
+Gillespie et al., 2018 confirms that these plasmids do contain such a toxin-antitoxin module.
+They also use this genetic sequence to find a large number of similar sequences used by other bacteria including other reproductive parasites.